rhyslwells/Data-Archive/content/standardised/Isolated Forests.md

 recency_of_interest: 2024-09-26
 ---
 >[!Summary]
-> Isolation Forest (iForest) is an [[Model Ensembling]]-based method used for anomaly detection.
+> Isolation Forest (iForest) is an [[Model Ensemble]]-based method used for anomaly detection.
 It operates by isolating data points using a series of random binary splits.
 >
 >The key idea is that [[Outliers|anomalies]], being rare and different, are easier to isolate and thus require fewer splits.
 >